- Auction Services Eyestorm

 Search our directory

-VH1 continued the fashion-rock fusion with a benefit auction for the network's charity VH1 Save the Music.
+NEW YORK VH1 continued the fashion-rock fusion with a benefit auction for the network's charity VH1 Save the Music.
 The event--called The Exhibit: An Evening of Rock & Roll Photography--brought a gaggle of models and fashion types to Roseland Ballroom to look at (and bid on) huge blowups of rock-influenced fashion images, and listen to performances from bands Spacehog and the Tender Idols.

 Digital image reproduction studio Box Ltd. (also an event sponsor) printed the life-size photographs using images from photographers including Fabien Baron, Patrick Demarchelier, Annie Leibovitz, Steven Klein, Steven Meisel and Mario Sorrenti.
 The large, dramatic photos lining the circumference of the main ballroom area were the dominant decor of the event, and chandeliers hanging low from the high ceiling helped to make the huge space feel a bit more intimate than it normally does.